Aortic dissection: Signs and symptoms

 About 96% of individuals with AD present with severe pain that had a sudden onset.
 The pain may be described as a tearing, stabbing, or sharp sensation in the chest, back, or abdomen.
 About 17% of individuals feel the pain migrate as the dissection extends down the aorta.
 The location of pain is associated with the location of the dissection.
-Anterior chest pain is associated with dissections involving the ascending aorta, while interscapular back pain is associated with descending aortic dissections.
+Anterior chest pain is associated with dissections involving the ascending aorta, while interscapular (between the scapula bones in the back) back pain is associated with descending aortic dissections.
 If the pain is pleuritic in nature, it may suggest acute pericarditis caused by bleeding into the sac surrounding the heart.
-This is a particularly dangerous eventuality, suggesting that acute pericardial tamponade may be imminent.
+This is particularly dangerous, suggesting that acute pericardial tamponade may be imminent.
 Pericardial tamponade is the most common cause of death from AD.

 While the pain may be confused with that of a heart attack, AD is usually not associated with the other suggestive signs, such as heart failure and ECG changes.
 Less common symptoms that may be seen in the setting of AD include congestive heart failure (7%), fainting (9%), stroke (6%), ischemic peripheral neuropathy, paraplegia, and cardiac arrest.
 If the individual fainted, about half the time it is due to bleeding into the pericardium, leading to pericardial tamponade.
-Neurological complications of aortic dissection, such as stroke and paralysis, are due to the involvement of one or more arteries supplying portions of the central nervous system.
+Neurological complications of aortic dissection, such as stroke and paralysis, are due to the involvement of one or more arteries supplying portions of the brain.

-If the AD involves the abdominal aorta, compromise of one or both renal arteries occurs in 5–8% of cases, while ischemia of the intestines occurs about 3% of the time.
+If the AD involves the abdominal aorta, compromise of one or both renal arteries occurs in 5–8% of cases which may cause kidney damage, while ischemia of the intestines occurs about 3% of the time.

 Blood pressure

 People with AD often have a history of high blood pressure.
 The blood pressure is quite variable at presentation with acute AD.
 It tends to be higher in individuals with a distal dissection.
 In individuals with a proximal AD, 36% present with hypertension, while 25% present with hypotension.
 Proximal AD tends to be associated with weakening of the vascular wall due to cystic medial degeneration.
 In those who present with distal (Stanford type B) AD, 60–70% present with high blood pressure, while 2–3% present with low blood pressure.

 Severe hypotension at presentation is a grave prognostic indicator.
 It is usually associated with pericardial tamponade, severe aortic insufficiency, or rupture of the aorta.
-Accurate measurement of blood pressure is important.
-Pseudohypotension (falsely low blood-pressure measurement) may occur due to involvement of the brachiocephalic artery (supplying the right arm) or the left subclavian artery (supplying the left arm).